 If you qualify to claim a tax deduction for medical costs, you can write off premiums as outlined above, as well as any out-of-pocket expense that is ordered by a health care professional or doctor.
 Keep in mind that you can only deduct for your out-of-pocket costs, such as copays and deductibles, but not for what your insurance covers for you.

-Examples of Deductible Medical Expenses
+Examples of Health Insurance Premiums Tax Deductible

 The following medically-necessary expenses can be deducted: